 How will you produce high-quality results when you’re feeling lazy?

-It is also important to understand that only motivation won’t take you anywhere.
+It is also important to understand that motivation won’t take you anywhere.
 It’s the actions that will.

 28. Never make commitments

 Never commit to anyone when you are happy.
 This will only slow you down.

 You may end up doing other people’s stuff when you should be busy doing yours.